Kane (Dutch band): Tragedy, further success, and breakup

 In 2004, Woesthoff's wife, Guusje Nederhorst, died of breast cancer at the age of 34.
 He devoted the song "Dreamer" to her, and it became the best-selling Dutch single that year.

 "Something to Say", the lead single to the band's fourth album, Fearless (2005), became their first number-one hit on the Dutch Top 40.
 In August 2005, Kane scored their second number-one hit, with the title track "Fearless", which was dedicated to Woesthoff's cousin, who was suffering from kidney disease.

 Three years later, Kane premiered the song "Catwalk Criminal" on New Year's Day 2008 at the Erasmusbrug in Rotterdam.
 It was the lead single to their fifth album, Everything You Want, which was recorded in several international cities.
 The track "Shot of a Gun" became the Kane's third number-one single.
 On 28 June 2008, the band played the largest show of their career at De Kuip in Rotterdam, in front of 42,000 people.

 Kane's sixth album, No Surrender, was released on 27 November 2009.
 The title track was the lead single and reached No. 3 on the Dutch Top 40.
 It was also performed live with actress Carice van Houten in January 2010 on a televised broadcast to raise money in relief of the Haiti earthquake.
 The band's seventh album, Come Together, released in 2012, had been planned to come out in 2011, but it was postponed due to the success of their greatest hits album, Singles Only.

 In September 2013, Kane announced that they would stop touring for the time being.
 On 27 December 2014, the band announced that they were breaking up, after 16 years together.
 In a statement on their website, the band wrote: "We said what we wanted to say, longer than we dared to predict, with more support than we ever hoped to dream.
 Honoring the fire, it's time to close the book."

-Return
+Return and second breakup

 In September 2023, Kane announced plans to reform the following year.
-They sold out five reunion shows at the Ziggo Dome in Amsterdam in what was billed as the "reCONNECT" concerts for June 2024.
-The band also released a new single, "What Are You Waiting For?", on 26 September 2023, their first new song in ten years.
-This was followed by another single in December 2023, "War Ends Today", which is a protest song against "the Gaza War", with proceeds donated to Save the Children in Palestine.
+They sold out five reunion shows at the Ziggo Dome in Amsterdam in what was billed as the "reCONNECT" concerts, for June 2024.
+The band also released a single, "What Are You Waiting For?", on 26 September, their first new song in ten years.
+This was followed by another single in December, "War Ends Today", which is a protest song against "the Gaza War", with proceeds donated to Save the Children in Palestine.

+In March 2025, Kane announced that they would break up again after two goodbye shows.
+They stated that the singles were part of a new album, Exit & Entrances, which was released on 19 September, their first record in 13 years.
+They performed at the 1,500-capacity Paradiso in Amsterdam on 17 September, followed by two farewell shows at the Rotterdam Ahoy, on 17 and 18 October.